-Restorative Communication Circles with youth
+Restorative Communication Circles with Youth

-Core Circle Principles
+The Circle's Core Principles

 Circles honor both the uniqueness of each individual and the emergence of the collective.